Find grad schools | admission test prep

 - Association of American Veterinary Medical Colleges (AAVMC)

 Students / applicants info.
 Careers in vet medicine, more.

 - Veterinary Medical College Application Service (VMCAS)

 Tip: Be cautious about rankings and so-called "best school" labels.
-Do your research on the criteria used for these evaluations and focus on what criteria and characteristics are of value to you.
+Do your research on the criteria used for these evaluations, and focus on criteria and characteristics of value to you.
 The best school for you might be different from the best school for one of your friends.